numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 ..
 WHEN CHANGING THIS, CHANGE ALSO the abstract in conf.py ACCORDINGLY (though it seems the latter is not used)

-We present an experimental setup and procedure for benchmarking numerical optimization algorithms in a black-box scenario, as used with the COCO_ platform.
-We describe initialization of, and input to the algorithm and touch upon the relevance of termination and restarts.
-We introduce the concept of recommendations for benchmarking.
+We present an experimental setup and procedure for benchmarking numerical optimization algorithms in a black-box scenario.
+This procedure can be applied with the COCO_ benchmarking platform.
+We describe initialization of and input to the algorithm and touch upon the relevance of termination and restarts.
+We introduce the concept of recommendations for benchmarking with COCO_.
 Recommendations detach the solutions used in function calls from the any-time performance assessment of the algorithm.

 .. raw:: latex